-Over the past year, we have all experienced new challenges that have affected our physical, mental, and social well-being.
+In today’s world, we continually experience new challenges that affect our physical, mental, and social well-being.
 Many of us have felt tired and stressed, which is why wellness and self-care are more important than ever.
 Your wellness journey is an ongoing one, and YOU are in the driver’s seat!
-We’re sharing some new ideas to care for your many dimensions of wellness, so you can nurture your mind and nourish your body.
-Here are 21 health and wellness tips that you can use to support your wellness journey in 2021.
+We’re sharing some curated ideas to care for your many dimensions of wellness, so you can nurture your mind and nourish your body.
+Here are 24 health and wellness tips that you can use to support your wellness journey in 2024.

 2. Drink Water Regularly

 Try carrying a reusable water bottle with you to make sure you get enough water every day.
+(Try our gorgeous S’well x New Chapter vacuum-insulated Teakwood Bottle!)
 Did you know you can even download an app to track how much water you’re drinking?
-Tracking water intake in a day planner can also be satisfying.
+Tracking water intake in a paper planner can also be satisfying.

 3. Track Your Fitness